sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 # Full Stack Bitcoin Dapp Tutorial

-Today we will show you how to build a decentralized application (a.k.a, dApp), on the Bitcoin SV blockchain.
-We will walk through the entire process of building a full stack decentralized application, including:
+In our previous blog, we covered how to use sCrypt to write Bitcoin smart contracts.
+But as a beginning developer, you may be more interested in how to use sCrypt to build dApps.
+Next we will teach you how to build a tic-tac-toe dApp using sCrypt step by step.

+The application is very simple, all it does is use the public keys of two players (Alice and Bob) to initialize a contract, and only the winning player can withdraw the money in the contract.
+If no one wins at the end, both players can each take half of the money.
+We'll show you how to build decentralized applications (aka dApps) on the Bitcoin SV blockchain, including:

-Write a contract
+- Write a contract
-Test the contract
+- Test the contract
-Interact with the contract through a simple web app
+- Interact with the contract through a simple web app

 By the end, you will have a fully functional [tic-tac-toe](https://scrypt.io/tic-tac-toe) app running on Bitcoin.

 ![DApp](dapp.gif)